Find Affordable College Courses

 Fort Lauderdale, FL

-You’ll join some of the best and brightest minds around you if you attend Nova Southeastern University.
-The school came in at #2 on this year’s Best Allied Health Services Bachelor’s Degree Schools in the Southeast Region list.
-NUS Florida is a very large private not-for-profit school located in the large suburb of Fort Lauderdale.
+You’ll be in good company if you decide to attend Nova Southeastern University.
+It ranked #2 on our 2023 Best Allied Health Services Bachelor’s Degree Schools in the Southeast Region list.
+NUS Florida is a fairly large private not-for-profit school located in the suburb of Fort Lauderdale.

 Read full report on Allied Health & Medical Assisting Services at Nova Southeastern University